Principles of Roman Law 2019/20

 Sum up: Presentation

-A) Classical Roman Law: New forms of law creation.
-Imperial constitutions, decrees of the senate; jurisprudence and the massive growth of the body of law.
+A) Edict and jurisdiction (and formulary procedure).
+New forms of law creation.
+Imperial constitutions (and extraordinary procedure), decrees of the senate; jurisprudence and the massive growth of the body of law.
 B) Attempts at Ordination of the whole Body of Law.
 Postclassical legal collections.
 Justinian and his codification.
+Post-justinianic fate of Roman law.

 Reading: O. F. Robinson, The sources of Roman law.
 Problems and methods for ancient historians, chp.
 2: Sources and and ch.
 4: Settling disputes

-UNIT 5: The Law of Persons.
-Pater Familias & Familia.
+UNIT 5: The Law of Persons I. Pater Familias & Familia.

 Divisions of Persons.
 Citizens vs. Non-Citizens.
 Free vs. Slaves.
 Autonomous vs. Dependent.
 Roman Familia.
 Pater Familias and his Power.